WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 description: How to implement the binary search algorithm elegantly.
 summary: How to implement the binary search algorithm elegantly.
 tags:
   - Algorithm
   - Binary Search
   - Divide and Conquer Algorithm
 ---

 If an ordered solution space is divided into left and right parts, where one part satisfies a condition and the other does not, then binary search can be used to find the critical point in the ordered solution space.

 The basic idea of binary search is to repeatedly halve the search interval.
 Each time, the middle element is checked.
 If the middle element does not satisfy the condition, half of the interval can be excluded; otherwise, the search continues in the other half.
 Since half of the search interval is discarded each time, the search time complexity can reach $O(\log n)$.

 ## Example Problem

 **Problem Description:**
-Given an ascending-ordered integer array of length $n$, and $q$ queries.
+Given an ascendingly sorted integer array of length $n$, and $q$ queries.
 Each query gives an integer $k$, and we need to find the "starting position" and "ending position" of $k$ in the array (indices start from 0).
 If the number does not exist in the array, return `-1 -1`.

 ### Input Format

 1. First line: two integers $n$ and $q$, representing the length of the array and the number of queries, respectively.
 2. Second line: $n$ integers, representing the complete array, already sorted in ascending order.
-3. The following $q$ lines: each line contains an integer $k$, representing a query element.
+3. Next $q$ lines: each line contains an integer $k$, representing a query element.

 ## Data Range